Cloud Runtime Protection Overview for Modern Application Security Practices

 • Security Information and Event Management (SIEM) platforms

-Organizations may also use:
+Organizations may also implement:

 • Vulnerability scanners